Q: Maybe this is wishful thinking, but is it possible to have bad credit and still get a card with a high limit?

 2. Unsecured credit cards for bad credit will have lower limits

-Secured credit cards with a high credit limit are very possible.
+Secured credit cards with a high credit limit are very possible, but at a cost.
 In fact, I can think of a couple right off the top of my head that allow you to have up to a $5,000 limit with a security deposit.

 Some people don’t like the idea of secured cards because they can’t afford a big security deposit upfront.
 Well, what you have to keep in mind is that your security deposit almost always is flexible… so the more money you add, the more your credit limit goes up.